 Children, especially younger ones, do best when they know what to expect.

 Family meals are very important and are often the only time when the whole family is together.
-It's best if the family can eat at the dinner table, turning off the television and any other screens to reduce distractions.
+It is best if the family can eat at the dinner table, turning off the television and any other screens to reduce distractions.

-Try to offer snacks at set times that are not close to meal times, so they don't lose their appetite.
+Try to offer snacks at set times that are not close to meal times, so they do not lose their appetite.